I've been a bit of a sucker for wrestling ever since I was a young kid trying to recreate some of the Saturday night WWE action with my brother.

 He also happens to be the youngest world heavyweight champion in WWE history, and there has to be more to his workout routine than most people think.

-So, we spent a few weeks going through old interviews to see if we could piece together a workout and diet plan for our readers to try out.
+So, I spent a few weeks going through old interviews to see if I could piece together a workout and diet plan for our readers to try out.

 - Born: April 1, 1980

 - Height: 6’5”

 It’s that imposing height and weight, along with the incredible speed, that gave him awesome wrestling skills from a very young age.